Aydeniztr/tss/README.md

 notes:
  * no need for installing any modules
+ * post requests are not available for now

 and here is the http message of it while server is running: